Algemeiner Journal: History

-In May 2005, after Gershon Jacobson died, his elder son, Simon Jacobson, became the publisher of Der Algemeiner Journal.
+Jacobson served as the paper's editor and publisher until his death in 2005, and Gershon's elder son Simon Jacobson became the publisher.
 He founded the Gershon Jacobson Jewish Continuity Foundation (GJCF), a Jewish media organization with the mission to serve as a voice for Jews and Israel.
+At this time, circulation was approximately 18,000.

-In 2008, he reconceived Der Algemeiner Journal as an English-language publication, replacing the Yiddish "Der" in its title for "The".
+In 2008, Jacobson reconceived Der Algemeiner Journal as an English-language publication, replacing the Yiddish "Der" in the title for "The".
 That year, Dovid Efune became the editor-in-chief of what was called The Algemeiner and Director of the GJCF.
-Efune left his position in November 2021 to join the New York Sun, but remained on the board.
+Efune left his position in November 2021 to join The New York Sun, but remained on the board.

 In 2012, the GJCF launched the website Algemeiner.com.

 Content and circulation

 The Algemeiner print edition is published every Friday, except during Passover and Sukkot.
-Its circulation is about 23,000.
-It is sold at newsstands internationally and available for subscription.
-It can also be viewed as an ePaper on Algemeiner.com.
-The vast majority of The Algemeiner content is online.
+In 2023, its circulation is about 23,000.
+It is widely read by Hasidic Jews, for whom Yiddish is the daily language.

-During the United States presidency of George Bush, Sr., Algemeiner had among the harshest editorial lines on the Bush administration's efforts in the Israel-Palestinian peace process to roll back settlements.
+During the United States presidency of George H. W. Bush, Algemeiner had among the harshest editorial lines on the Bush administration's efforts in the Israel-Palestinian peace process to roll back settlements.
 This perspective placed the publication outside the Jewish mainstream at the time.

-In 2020, Reuters reported that Algemeiner and the Jerusalem Post had published op-eds credited to "Oliver Taylor", a fabricated "reporter" whose identity could not be verified, and was thought to be "created by similar machine learning methods used to create deepfakes".
-One of the opinion articles by this fake author called Mazen Masri, a legal scholar at City University London and his wife Ryvka Barnard, a Palestinian human rights activist, "known terrorist sympathizers", which both denied.
+In 2020, Reuters reported that Algemeiner, The Times of Israel, and The Jerusalem Post had published op-eds credited to "Oliver Taylor", a fabricated "reporter" whose identity could not be verified and was thought to be "created by similar machine learning methods used to create deepfakes".
+One of "Taylor's" op-eds called Mazen Masri, a legal scholar at City University London, and his wife, Ryvka Barnard, a Palestinian human rights activist, "known terrorist sympathizers", which both denied.

 In 2020, Algemeiner editor-in-chief Dovid Efune said the publication is largely funded by small donors who support the site's message.